-Find out everything you need to know about water and sewer services on the Central Coast including information on dams, water catchments, pumping stations and sewer treatment plants, plus how to report faults to Council.
+Find out everything you need to know about water and sewer services on the Central Coast including information on water restrictions, dams, water catchments, pumping stations and sewer treatment plants, plus how to report faults to Council.

 Water and sewer services

 Water is drawn from streams at Mangrove, Ourimbah and Mooney Creeks and Wyong River and collected in dams at Mangrove Creek, Mooney Mooney and Mardi, as well as weirs at Wyong River, Ourimbah Creek and Mangrove Creek.

 The Mardi-Mangrove Link transfers water from Wyong River for storage in Mangrove Creek Dam.
 We have six bores that extract water from below the ground.
 Water also is transported into the system by the Hunter Connection.
 This two-way pipeline provides additional water for operational reasons, or during drought, for both the Central Coast and Hunter.

 There are water treatment plants at Somersby and Mardi, and another at Woy Woy that treats water from groundwater bore fields in the area.
 These plants deliver top quality water to your taps.

 We also have a comprehensive guide that can help with water and sewer maintenance and repairs including what to do case of a leak, discoloured water, sewer block or overflow.

 For more information, please see our Central Coast Water Supply System brochure.

 If you suspect a water main break, sewage overflow or any other fault with the water supply or sewer network contact us immediately on 1300 463 954.
 Help is available 24 hours a day, 7 days a week.